 Property sites like Rightmove and Zoopla can give sellers a good idea of what similar properties in their area have recently sold for and how much people are currently asking for their homes.
 When considering what asking price to set, review properties with a comparable postcode, floor plan and level of presentation.
 Don’t focus solely on the asking price for current properties on the market; check out historical sale prices too.
 What people want often differs from what they get!
 And if you use a valuation on an agent’s website then be careful as these often give higher valuations to encourage you to contact the agent (after all they want to win your business to sell your house!)

 Contact a House Buying Service

-The House Buyer Bureau can provide a cash offer based on a 60-minute online enquiry form.
-We will need to visit and value the property, but once a sale fee is agreed, the funds can be in your account within seven days.
+The House Buyer Bureau work remotely and can give you an honest valuation on what your house is worth for a quick, cash sale.
+The process is simple and involves you providing some information over the phone, followed by a remote valuation, and then an offer.
+It only takes a couple of days to get an offer, and once a sale fee is agreed, the funds can be in your account within seven days.
 The initial cash offer is completely free and will give you a good understanding of the value of your home for a cash purchase.